edgarakopyan/LEI-Dataset/README.md

 # LEI-Dataset
-The code transforms LEI Dataset of Commercial legal entities and their relations into csv files. (to be updated)
+The code transforms LEI Dataset of Commercial legal entities and their relations (originally in XML format) into csv files. (to be updated)